preesm/preesm.github.io/_tutos/02-parasobel.md

 ## Initial project setup

-The first task of this tutorial consists of retrieving and compiling a dummy project that will serve as a basis for the remainder of this tutorial.
+The first task of this tutorial consists of retrieving and compiling a sample Preesm project that will serve as a basis for the remainder of this tutorial.
 This first application simply consists of 2 actors and 3 parameters:

 ![](/assets/tutos/parasobel/read_display_pisdf.png)